JeremieLitzler/journal/docs/2022/10/harvesting-garlic-and-succession-planting-huw-richards/README.md

 ---
-isDraft: false
-title: Harvesting Garlic and Succession Planting Salads, by Huw Richards
+title: Harvesting Garlic and Succession Planting, by Huw Richards
-description: "I wrote the following notes watching the video published on Huw Richards's channel"
+description: 'Succession planting the act to sow and plant another crops following the harvesting of a previous one.'
 date: 2022-10-04
 heroImage: '/images/2022-10-04-harvesting-garlic-and-succession-planting-salads-huw-richards-hero.jpg'
 heroAlt: Garlic and salads growing together
 prev:
   text: "See all my notes from Huw Richards' vlogs"
-  link: ../../tag/huw-richards/
+  link: ../../../tag/huw-richards/
 next:
   text: 'How to Grow Garlic | Simple Steps for HUGE Yields'
-  link: ../2022-09-30-how-to-grow-garlic-simple-steps-for-huge-yields-huw-richards/
+  link: ../../../posts/2022-09-30-how-to-grow-garlic-simple-steps-for-huge-yields-huw-richards/
 #head:
 #  - [link, { rel: canonical, href: url }]
 category: